 If help is needed, should I call the RA or 911?

 Help can be called by either calling 911 or the RA on duty.
 If you call 911 please stay with the person in need of assistance until help arrives.
 If you call the RA, you should follow any instructions you receive from them.
-Of course, you should also follow any instructions you receive from UDPD or the EMTs once they arrive.
+And, of course, you should also follow any instructions you receive from UDPD or the EMTs once they arrive.